hugang/auto-test/doc/commands.md

 continue even if the verify fails.

 - arguments
-    - select locator: An element locator identifying a drop-down menu.
+    - select locator(target): An element locator identifying a drop-down menu.
     - option: An option locator, typically just an option label (e.g. "John Smith").

 ## verify not text